Lehava: Prominent members and supporters

 Lehava's CEO is Bentzi Gopstein, a disciple of Meir Kahane, a U.S.-born rabbi who promoted the forced expulsion of most Palestinians and Arab Israelis from Israel and the Palestinian territories.
 Gopstein had run-ins with the police for disorderly conduct while active with Kahane's movement Kach, which was banned from Israeli politics as racist in 1988.
 The U.S. State Department identified Kach as a terrorist organization in 1994.
 Its splinter group, Kahane Chai, also "condones violence as a viable method for establishing a religiously homog [sic] state."
 In 2006 decision, a U.S. Federal Court determined on appeal that Kach was correctly listed as a terrorist organization.

 Lehava employs a number of Kahanist figures, including politician Baruch Marzel, formerly of the outlawed Kach movement.
 Michael Ben-Ari, a former Israeli Member of Knesset who still views himself as Meir Kahane's follower, is Lehava's spokesman.
 The lawyer defending Lehava members arrested in December 2014, attorney Itamar Ben-Gvir, is another one of the most prominent Kahanists in Israel.

 A closely associated NPO called Hemla (Mercy), which for many years focused on "saving the daughters of Israel" from mixed marriages with Arab men, has received up to $175,000 per year from the state between 2005 and 2013.
 In 2011, an investigation by Haaretz first brought the issue to light.
 Part of the amount went as a salary to Bentzi Gopstein, Hemla's public relations director.

-Lehava is closely associated with the political party Otzma Yehudit, which is led by Michael Ben-Ari; the party shares its headquarters with Lehava in Jerusalem, and in 2014, police raided their headquarters.
+Lehava is closely associated with the political party Otzma Yehudit, which is led by Itamar Ben-Gvir; the party shares its headquarters with Lehava in Jerusalem, and in 2014, police raided their headquarters.

-In January 2015, Channel 2 reported that Defense Minister Moshe Ya'alon might be preparing to categorize Lehava as a terrorist organization.
+In January 2015, the Israeli TV channel Channel 2 reported that Defense Minister Moshe Ya'alon might be preparing to categorize Lehava as a terrorist organization.
 Ya'alon was reported to have ordered the Shin Bet and the Defense Ministry to assemble evidence required for the classification, although ultimately no such classification occurred.
 Three members of Lehava were arrested and indicted in 2014 for committing arson and spray-painting anti-Arab graffiti at the Max Rayne Hand in Hand: Center for Jewish Arab Education in Israel (Yad B'Yad) Bilingual School in Jerusalem, and Lehava's leader, Bentzi Gopstein, along with other group members, was arrested shortly thereafter for incitement.
 The arson incident received international attention.
 Reuters reports that government action against Lehava has only come following months of petitioning by "left-leaning Israelis and media commentators".
-In response, Gopstein issued a statement harshly critical of Ya'alon: "I suggest that [Ya'alon] aim to outlaw the Islamist Movement and then preoccupy itself with an anti-assimilation group....
+In response, Gopstein issued a statement harshly critical of Ya'alon: "I suggest that [Ya'alon] aim to outlaw the Islamist Movement and then preoccupy itself with an anti-assimilation group...
 Instead of taking care of an enemy of Israel, the defense minister is trying to win over votes from the Left [by] taking on Lehava.
 The group acts to save the daughters of Israel [Jewish women] and deserves the Israel Prize."
 The group has over 10,000 members, with chapters in every city.